mcarlsen/storm-node/README.md

   // Configuration is also available via `this.stormConfig` var words = tuple.tuple[0].split(" ");

+  // Optionally, you can anchor this tuple.
+Emits sent after this line
+  // will automatically have their `anchors` attribute set. this.anchoringTuple = tuple;

   for(var i = 0; i < words.length; i++)
   {
     this.emit([words[i]]);
   }
+  // In a subclass of Storm.Bolt, `ack` must be called manually. this.ack(tuple);
+  // Or fail.
+  // this.fail(tuple);
 };

 var ssb = new SplitSentenceBolt();